 There are several methods which culminate what the best access control system is for a business, whether they should have it be an on premise server that houses the database, or should they have this be in the cloud?
 There are other options to consider like mobile credentials.
 There are several different options and it really comes down to having a security consultant sit down with a business and understanding what their business model is and what their security precautions are.
 Having the right access control system shaped for your business is just a click away.

 Different Types of Access Control

 In layman’s terms, there is an on premise capability.
 The access control server would be housing all of the credential databases on site.
 This is a physical server that would be located on the company premises and that manages the credentials.
 It communicates to the door controllers which actually operates the doors.
 The open alternative to that is having a cloud based system.

 We get a varying degree of opinions of cost and what it really costs to manage an on-premise server or host services in the cloud.
 Whether it’s access control systems or databases, any other type of enterprise solution is really trending toward cloud management and access control coasted in the cloud and is a really strong fit for a lot of businesses, even when they have multiple locations.
 They don’t have to have a central database, which has a single point of failure to control multiple locations.
 So, they don’t have to have a central database, which has a single point of failure to control multiple locations.

 We are seeing a lot of trends going to the cloud.
-This has also really reduced cost if you measure the amount of credentials that a business door access control system would have versus physical locations, amount of doors, and people that a system like this would supply.
+This has also really reduced cost if you measure the number of credentials that a business door access control system would have versus physical locations, amount of doors, and people that a system like this would supply.

 The Most Important Commercial Security System Components